Rizzler Sports Logo

 How many evaluators should we assign per station?

 For best results, have at least 3 evaluators scoring each player.
-More evaluators produce more reliable averages.
-Rizzler handles unlimited simultaneous evaluators per event.
+More evaluators produce more reliable averages, and Rizzler supports multiple evaluators scoring the same player at once.

 Can we run evaluations across multiple days?